Several breast cancer treatments can cause fatigue.

 Poor nutrition also may play a role in causing fatigue.
 Eating less and not getting enough of the nutrients you need because of treatment side effects can cause fatigue.

 "The daily demands of radiation treatments over weeks, added to the scare of the diagnosis, and the rigors of surgery, chemotherapy, and hormonal therapy—all combine together to take your energy away.
 It can take a long time to recover from these accumulative effects.
 Also, I find that just the disruption of your everyday routine to make room for these treatments can really throw off the rhythm in your life.
 You may find yourself no longer exercising properly or eating well or doing the things that you enjoy doing.
-Many of these things may have been what gave you a flow of energy when things felt more normal."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+Many of these things may have been what gave you a flow of energy when things felt more normal."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org